ernest19/mpharma_Api-1/README.md

 run  "docker build ."

+# creates the tables
 run "docker-compose run web python /code/manage.py migrate --noinput"

 run "docker-compose up -d --build"

-After running  "docker-compose up -d --build"  the system goes to the github account to populate the postgresql database in docker .
+After running  "docker-compose up -d --build"  the system goes to the github account to populate the postgresql database in docker

-the system checks on the repository every 15 minutes to check for new records
+the system checks on the repository every 15 minutes to check for new records at the background

-finally run this url in your browser 127.0.0.1:8000/cdiapi
+finally run this url in your browser

+127.0.0.1:8000/cdiapi

 click on the  to access   "http://127.0.0.1:8000/cdiapicdiapi/"